VimalaMoger/ThrillioWeb/README.md

 # Project Contents

+### MySQL Database with Spring Data JPA

- - Spring Boot application with Thymeleaf, REST API, JPA and MySQL.
+ - Spring Boot application with Thymeleaf, REST API, Spring Data JPA and MySQL.
+ - Mapping of Java classes to tables and Java objects to rows with Hibernate - Object Relational Mapping(ORM) framework
  - REST services with Spring MVC CRUD.
  - CRUD actions with multiple entities like book, user, author, publisher and created MyRunner to run a set of sample sql queries as a baseline for our project

 ### Dependencies needed to run the project
     - spring-boot starter (web, data-jpa, thymeleaf), mysql-connector